enterspeedhq/enterspeed-docs/docs/transform/intro.md

 slug: "/transform"
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';
+import BrowserOnly from '@docusaurus/BrowserOnly';

 # 2 - Transforming data

 All data transformation in Enterspeed is done from a set of schema definitions.
 Schemas are the glue that ties your existing data to your new layout.